joesixpack/stakewars-III-challenges/14/README.md

-Scripts to backup, archive and transfer snapshot to the cloud.
+Scripts to backup, archive and transfer a snapshot to the cloud.
 And vice versa.